 Library access: Members of the Southern Miss Alumni Association are eligible for circulation and document delivery services at University Libraries and may also access electronic resources using computers located in the libraries.
 Membership in the Alumni Association is open to the general public.

 The Osher Lifelong Learning Institute and the Office of Professional Development and Educational Outreach are two of many centers, institutes or offices that provide learning opportunities as well as outreach and services for the general community.

-The Office of Community Service Learning helps match student volunteers with community organizations.
+The Center for Community and Civic Engagement helps match student volunteers with community organizations.
 Conference Housing assists with overnight accommodations for those attending campus, conferences and other on-campus events.

 View a full list of our community-focused centers and institutes.